 1. School days are much longer; most students are here from 8-5 or 6 PM, with some students even coming in on Saturday mornings.
 Additionally, in French schools there is normally no school on Wednesday afternoons (although this is an exception in high school).
 Until a recent reform, all primary students had every Wednesday off– and depending on the academie and if it’s private or public sector, some students still have Wednesdays off an instead attend school on Saturday mornings.

 2. Most staff and students receive a long lunch break (usually about an hour, but sometimes longer depending on the day).
 Food and meals are very important in France, and my colleagues were horrified when I told them that students and teachers are allotted only about 30-40 minutes in the states.)
 Students almost always eat the school food, as “cold lunches” aren’t really allowed, unless you go off campus.
 The only drink offered to students is water, which students must fill with the provided pitchers in the cafeteria.

 3. Students (and teachers!) can take smoke breaks between classes, during lunch, and if they have a free period.
 French schools are usually hidden inside high, thick walls or fences, so all the students simply have to do is leave the perimeter walls and then they are free to light up.

 4. During the lunch breaks and class breaks, students are allowed to leave school if they have the means of doing so.

 5. Typically, there are very few student activities (ie: sports, music, drama, clubs, etc.), and classroom walls are mostly bare.
-There are no posters or any sort of decorations because teachers change classrooms a lot and especially in secondary seldom have a classroom of their own, so decorating your classroom is something that is just not common to do in France.
+There are few posters or any sort of decorations because teachers change classrooms a lot and especially in secondary seldom have a classroom of their own, so decorating your classroom is something that is just not commonly done in France.